Culture Comics

 Culture Comics: Young Creators Reimagine Black Culture Through Graphic Novels

-The Culture Comics: Graphic Novel Competition, launched by Opal22 Arts and Edutainment in partnership with the Stephen Lawrence Research Centre (SLRC), was designed to spark bold ideas and creative expression in the next generation of storytellers.
+The Culture Comics: Graphic Novel Competition, launched by Opal22 Arts and Edutainment in partnership with the Stephen Lawrence Research Centre, invited young people aged 12 to 18 to explore and express Black culture through the playful, powerful medium of graphic storytelling.
+And now… the results are in.

-Public Exhibition at LCB Depot: Come See the Magic!
+Public Exhibition at LCB Depot: Come See the Magic

 Coming Soon: The Culture Comics Anthology